In loco parentis: Primary and secondary education

 The case upheld the search of a purse while on public school property based upon reasonable suspicion, indicating there is a balancing between the student's legitimate expectation of privacy and the public school's interest in maintaining order and discipline.
 However, in Hazelwood School District v.
 Kuhlmeier (1987) the Supreme Court ruled that "First Amendment rights of students in public schools are not automatically coextensive with the rights of adults in other settings, and must be applied in light of the special characteristics of the school environment" and schools may censor school-sponsored publications (such as a school newspaper) if content is "...inconsistent with its basic educational mission."
 Other student issues such as school dress codes along with locker, cell phone, and personal laptop computer searches by public school officials have not yet been tested in the Supreme Court.

 Private institutions are given significantly more authority over their students than public ones, and are generally allowed to arbitrarily dictate rules.
 In the Kentucky State Supreme Court case Gott v.
 Berea College (1913), it was upheld that a "college or university may prescribe requirements for admission and rules for the conduct of its students, and one who enters as a student implicitly agrees to conform to such rules of government", while publicly funded institutions could not claim the same ability.

 In Morse v.
 Frederick (2007) Justice Clarence Thomas, concurring with the majority, argued that Tinker's ruling contradicted "the traditional understanding of the judiciary's role in relation to public schooling," and ignored the history of public education.
 He believed the judiciary's role to determine whether students have freedom of expression was limited by in loco parentis.
 He cited Lander v.
 Seaver (1859), which held that in loco parentis allowed schools to punish student expression that the school or teacher believed contradicted the school's interests and educational goals.
 This ruling declared that the only restriction the doctrine imposed were acts of legal malice or acts that caused permanent injury.
-Neither of these were the case with Tinker.
+Neither of these was the case with Tinker.